This section describes the basic things you can do once the emulator has been fired up.

 On the extreme right of the status bar, there is a drive status indicator.
 This is only visible if the hardware-level ("True") 1541 emulation is turned on.
 In that case, the drive status indicator will contain a rectangle emulating the drive LED and will display the current track position of the drive's read/write head.

-Sometimes commands can be reached via shortcuts or hotkeys, i.e., it is possible to execute them by pressing a sequence of keys instead of going through the menu with the mouse.
+A lot of settings and actions can be reached via shortcuts or hotkeys, i.e., it is possible to execute them by pressing a sequence of keys instead of going through the menu with the mouse.
 Where shortcuts exist, they are displayed in parentheses at the right edge of the menu item.
 In VICE, all shortcuts must begin with the Meta or Alt key.
 So, for example, to attach a disk image to drive #8 (the corresponding menu item displays "M-8"), you have to press the Meta (or Alt) and then 8.

 Note that no other key presses are passed on to the emulated machine while either Meta or Alt are held down.